How To Cook Rice

 Add Oil to Your Rice Pot

-Grab a pot large enough to cook rice.
+Grab a pot large enough to cook the rice.
+If you’re fixing enough to feed your whole family, a medium saucepan may not be large enough.
 In some cultures, the pot used for rice is known as a Caldero.
 You must have a non-stick pot with a lid to ensure that you can properly cook the rice on your stovetop.
 Next, add a tablespoon of oil to the pot.

-While the exact type of oil isn’t too important, it’s best to use olive oil or vegetable oil.
-Turn the heat of the stove to medium-high heat and allow the oil to get hot.
+While the exact type of oil isn’t too important, it’s best to use olive or vegetable oil.
+Turn the stove’s heat to medium-high heat and let the oil get hot.
 Colombian Caldero, 4.8 Quart, Silver

 Rinse and Add Your Rice

-Measure the amount of rice you’re planning to use, pour it into a bowl, and begin rinsing it with cool water in the sink.
-Not everyone agrees with rinsing rice, but rinsing that extra starch off is a great way to keep the rice from having a mushy texture that you might not like.
+Measure the rice you plan to use, pour it into a colander, and begin rinsing it with cool water in the sink.
+Not everyone agrees with rinsing rice, but removing that excess starch is a great way to get fluffy rice and prevent the rice from having a mushy texture you might not like.

-Once you’ve rinsed your rice for a minute or two, be sure to hold the rice in place, pour out any of the extra water into the sink, and then add your rice to the cooking pot with the hot oil.
-Use a plastic or wooden spoon to give the rice a good mix.
+Once you’ve rinsed your rice for a minute or two, be sure to hold it in place, pour out any extra water into the sink, and then add it to the cooking pot with the hot oil.
+Use a plastic or wooden spoon for stirring the rice to give the rice a good mix.

 Rinsing Rice